GLOBAL MARKETS-Stocks, commods off ahead of Greek audit

 * First global announces non-brokered private placement of units

-* U.S. stock market dips in volatile session (Recasts, updates prices, changes comment)
+* U.S. stock markets turn lower in morning trade (Updates prices, comment; changes dateline; previous LONDON)

 By Rodrigo Campos

-NEW YORK, Sept 28 Caution as Greece faces its next hurdle to avoid a default drove stocks and commodity prices lower on Wednesday and capped gains in the euro.
+NEW YORK, Sept 28 Caution ahead of an audit of Greece's finances drove major world stock markets lower on Wednesday, while prices of commodities like oil and copper fell.

-Following its best day in a year and a half and trapped in the ups and downs of regional markets, an index of world stocks dropped ahead of news on whether Greece will be allowed another round of financial aid.
+Following its best day in a year and a half, an index of world stocks dropped as investors awaited news on whether Greece will be allowed another round of aid in order to avoid a default.

-Investors remained focused on Europe as the euro zone's sovereign debt crisis spooks the regional economy and threatens banks across the continent and beyond.

-"There's a sense that European leaders are finally coming to a resolution, but given recent gains (in equity markets) there's not much reason or room to move forward from here until we get more details," said David Joy, chief market strategist at Ameriprise Financial.

-European Union and IMF inspectors will return to Athens on Thursday to decide whether the Greek government has done enough to secure help from its neighbors and avoid a default.
-Germany suggested a new bailout may have to be renegotiated.
-For details see [ID:nL5E7KS0AC].
+The focus was also on whether European leaders could agree on an enlarged bailout fund to help other debt-laden nations in the region.
+For details see [ID:nL5E7KS0AC]

+The European Union confirmed negotiators would return to Greece this week to discuss issuing its next tranche of aid.

+"Commodities rolled over, the dollar is at the highs of the day, but I didn't see any news behind (the market turnaround)," said Peter Boockvar, equity strategist at Miller Tabak & Co in New York.

 It has been widely expected that the EU, IMF and European Central Bank would eventually approve the release of money Greece needs to avoid default.
-But after a boost to commodities and equities in recent days, markets acknowledge the risk is that optimism has been premature.
+But after a boost to commodities and equities in the past days, markets acknowledge the risk is that optimism has been premature.

-Traders also cited the month and quarter end as a reason for volatility and the tight moves in markets.
+"It is certainly interesting that we had that nice rally (in U.S. stocks) yesterday and gave it all back late afternoon," said Frank Lesh, a futures analyst and broker at FuturePath Trading LLC in Chicago.

+"It just shows how nervous the markets are and it is tough to commit; we will probably continue like this until there is a little more clarity (in Europe), and who knows when that comes."

-U.S. stocks were supported by data showing new orders for long-lasting U.S. manufactured goods slipped less than expected in August while a rebound in a gauge of business spending supported views the economy would likely avoid another recession.
+U.S. stocks were supported by data showing new orders for long- lasting U.S. manufactured goods slipped in August while a rebound in a gauge of business spending supported views the economy would likely avoid another recession.

-An index of world stocks .MIWD00000PUS fell 0.6 percent after rising more than 3 percent on Tuesday -- its largest daily percentage advance since mid-May 2010.
+An index of world stocks .MIWD00000PUS fell 0.5 percent a day after rising more than 3 percent on Tuesday --its largest daily percentage advance since mid-May 2010.

-Copper prices tumbled more than 6 percent CMCU3 and U.S. crude futures CLc1 traded nearly 3 percent lower.
+Equity markets have rallied over the past few sessions on expectations European officials will aggressively tackle the debt crisis by boosting the euro zone's 440 billion euro rescue fund, known as the EFSF.

+But an increase in the EFSF faces opposition in Germany and there are signs of a split within the currency bloc over the terms of Greece's next bailout.

-Benchmark U.S. Treasury yields held slightly above 2 percent after a $35 billion sale of five-year notes.
-The less-pessimistic U.S. data added to hopes for bold steps to combat Europe's debt crisis, keeping a lid on demand for safe-haven bonds.
+Benchmark U.S. Treasury yields hovered near 2 percent before a $35 billion sale of five-year notes.
+The less-pessimistic U.S. data added to hopes for bold steps to combat Europe's debt crisis, keeping a lid on demand for bonds.

+The euro trimmed gains against the U.S. dollar shortly after the U.S. new orders and business spending data and was near unchanged for the day.
+The single currency had previously hit a one-week high versus the greenback.
+(Reporting by Rodrigo Campos; Additional reporting by Chuck M;Editing by Dan Grebler)

 * First global announces non-brokered private placement of units